The Supersized Stream

 Ever wondered what virtual influencers do all day?

 IKEA opened their first city centre store in Tokyo, right in the heart of kawaii and streetwear culture.
-To show off just how happy and cute home life could be, we partnered with the virtual model, imma.
-We brought her to the real world for the very first time, creating a physical apartment for her inside the new IKEA Harajuku shop window, where she lived for three days.
+To show off just how happy and cute home life could be, we brought virtual influencer, Imma, to the real world for the very first time, with a physical apartment for her inside the shop window, where she lived for three days.

 Those that weren’t in Harajuku could see a digital window into imma’s home via a 72-hour YouTube livestream.
 Yes, 72 hours.